Swarnendu0123/ddos-guard/README.md

-# Rate Limiter
+# Limiter.js

-rate-limiter is a Node.js/TypeScript library that provides simple Rate limiter protection for Express applications.
+limiter.js is a Node.js/TypeScript library that provides simple Rate limiter protection for Express applications.
 It tracks requests per IP address and enforces rate limits within a sliding time window.
-If an IP exceeds the allowed requests, rate-limiter can temporarily ban that IP and even permanently ban repeat offenders based on configurable thresholds.
-The core component is the `Detector` class (see [src/core/Detector.ts](https://github.com/Swarnendu0123/rate-limiter/blob/main/src/core/Detector.ts) in source) which maintains a map of IP trackers and applies a RateLimiter policy.
+If an IP exceeds the allowed requests, limiter.js can temporarily ban that IP and even permanently ban repeat offenders based on configurable thresholds.
+The core component is the `Detector` class (see [src/core/Detector.ts](https://github.com/Swarnendu0123/limiter.js/blob/main/src/core/Detector.ts) in source) which maintains a map of IP trackers and applies a RateLimiter policy.
 You integrate it as an Express middleware, where it inspects each incoming request and blocks excess traffic, returning HTTP 429 when limits are exceeded.

 # Features